jameshughes89/cs101/source/asn2.rst

 3. ``sim_step(cities,p_spread,p_cure)``.
 This is the most important function in the assignment.
 This function will execute a single *time step* of your simulation.
 Depending on how fast you want to think of your zombies spreading, that time step could be a day, an hour, a week, whatever.
 When modelling a real zombie outbreak, you'd determine the size of your time step from the empirical data.
 Here is some English-language "pseudocode" for function.
 You'll have to turn it into Python::

     for each city in cities:
-        if the city is infected and numpy.random.rand() < p_spread:
+        if the city is infected and random.rand() < p_spread:
-            choose a victim city (at random -- hint: numpy.random.randint()) from the list of this city's neighbours infect the victim city!
+            choose a victim city (at random -- hint: random.randint()) from the list of this city's neighbours infect the victim city!

-        if the city is infected and numpy.random.rand() < p_cure:
+        if the city is infected and random.rand() < p_cure:
             cure the city!

     Make sure that city 0 *always* has zombies.
 It can't be cured.

    So, what's going on there?
-Well, ``numpy.random.rand()`` isn't so much pseudocode as actual Python code.
+Well, ``random.rand()`` isn't so much pseudocode as actual Python code.
 It generates a random number between 0 and 1 every time you call it.
 Think of it like rolling dice.
 The parameter ``p_spread`` is the *probability of the zombie plague spreading* and the parameter ``p_cure`` is the probability of the plague being cured.
 For starters use values of 0.5 for ``p_spread`` and 0.0 for ``p_cure`` while you're getting things working.
 We'll play with these later.
 (Note: a value of 0.0 means it will never happen, and a value of 1.0 will mean that it always happens.)

    To help explain the whole *probability* bit better, imagine you had a 10 sided die and a probability to spread of 0.8 (80%).
 So, think about it this way... we have an 8/10 chance to spread (80%).
 So if we roll the die and a 2 pops up, we will spread.
 We roll again, and a 7 pops up, we spread.
 Roll and a 1 pops up, we spread.
 Roll and a 9 pops up, we do **not** spread.
 That's what we're doing here.
-But instead of a die, we have ``numpy.random.rand()``.
+But instead of a die, we have ``random.rand()``.

    .. warning::